Ritesh1137/Music-Recommendation-System/index.md

 -The data is attached to the repo for further clarity.
 Git LFS was used to upload large files (train and test datasets), as a person who's interest lies in data, you might need this trick up your sleeve to upload large files of your own https://docs.github.com/en/repositories/working-with-files/managing-large-files/about-large-files-on-github .

-- Fun fact: Git LFS is to be used for file sizes over 50 MB .
+- Fun fact: Git LFS is to be used for file sizes over 50 MB.
+Facebook generates over 10 Petabytes everyday.
+Think of the scale of how much data we are gather in this timeline of civilization.
+[My article on why I chose AI](https://becominghuman.ai/why-i-chose-ai-272a5fcd4cdd) gives a good brief on the scales of data

 ### Bibliography :